Muker: Village today

 Although at one time a centre for lead mining, the main economic activities are now woollen clothing, tourism, grouse shooting and sheep farming.

 The pub, which is called the Farmers Arms, closed in the early 2020s, but was re-opened in September 2024 as a community-owned venture.
 Muker also has a village shop as well as an art gallery, craft shop and a café within the old school building.
 Originally the vicarage, the Muker village tea shop was built in 1680 and retains much of its 'olde worlde charm' today.
 A Park Information Point for the Yorkshire Dales National Park can be found at the Muker village shop.
 The village has one church; the Parish Church of Saint Mary, a Grade II* listed building.
 Originally dating from around 1580 and having been restored in the 19th century the church was listed on 7 December 1966.
 There is a small campsite on the western edge of the village.

-Muker was featured in the television series All Creatures Great and Small in the episode titled "Hampered"; the village was seen as the location of the Darrowby Flower Show.

 Muker Show is held every year on the first Wednesday in September.

 On 5 July 2014, the Tour de France Stage 1 from Leeds to Harrogate passed through the village.